 11. Advocating the overthrow of the government

-The Revolutionary War gave us our great nation (and the entitlement to choose coffee over tea), but these days, you could face a fine or even prison time if you're convicted of this offense.
+The Revolutionary War gave us our great nation, but these days, you could face a fine or even prison time if you're convicted of this offense.
 In New York, you could also lose your ability to drive your car.

 Where this applies: New York

 While this applies to a very specific subset of the population — amusement park and carnival ride operators — it's a big no-no. You could lose your driver's license if you operate or assemble an amusement ride while under the influence.